ruby-hyperloop/hyperloop-devise-tutorial/README.md

 ### Keeping Devise code on the server

 Assuming you have completed all the setps above, there is one last configuration step we need to perform.
 Devise has added code to our User model which we want on the server but not on the client.
-To achieve this we simply wrap the code in an `unless RUBY_ENGINE == 'opal'` test.

-Add the test to the `devise` macro in your User model like this:
+To achieve this we simply wrap the `devise` macro in an `unless RUBY_ENGINE == 'opal'` test:

 ```ruby
 # app/hyperloop/models/user.rb